katiejyoung/otp/README.md

-This project was created for CS 344.
-I received a perfect score on this assignment.

-# Program 4 - CS 344

 ## Overview

 In this assignment, you will be creating five small programs that encrypt and decrypt information using a one-time pad-like system.
 I believe that you will find the topic quite fascinating: one of your challenges will be to pull yourself away from the stories of real-world espionage and tradecraft that have used the techniques you will be implementing.